Get the information you need about energy in your new home with our gas and electricity guides:

 There’s only one specific tool you’ll need, but it depends on the type of valve on your radiator.
 The valve is a round metal panel on the side of the radiator, in the centre of which will either be a square (as in the photo below) or a flat line.

 If your valve is a flat line then you can open it with any flat-headed screwdriver, but if you have a square valve you will need a radiator key – you can see one in the photo above.
-If there isn’t a key at your property you can buy them in any hardware store or from an online retailer for around £3.
+If there isn’t a key at your property you can buy them in any hardware store or online for around £3.

 Â